jefferyjob/deployments/README.md

 **Tips:**
-- The main branch is used as the download source in the above example.
-In actual use, it is recommended to download the stable version of the script through a specific version tag to ensure compatibility and stability.
+- It is recommended to download the stable version of the script through a specific version tag to ensure compatibility and stability.
 - If you are running on a domestic server, it is recommended to use a [domestic mirror](https://gitee.com/jefferyjob/deployments) to increase download speed.